Too Much Chlorine in Your Hot Tub - How to Reduce Chlorine Levels in a Hot Tub

 Other Chemicals To Battle High Chlorine Levels

-Yes, high chlorine levels are important for cleaning your hot tub; among other things, however, it might cause harm to your skin and other bathers as well.
-In case you don't want to go all out on other methods, use chemicals like sodium ascorbate and ascorbic acid when you have too much chlorine in hot tub.
+Yes, high chlorine levels are important for cleaning your hot tub, among other things.
+However, it might harm your skin and that of other bathers.
+In case you don't want to go all out on other methods, use chemicals like sodium ascorbate and ascorbic acid when you have too much chlorine in hot tub water.

 Keep in mind that the cyanuric acid level will remain unchanged when using chemical methods to naturally neutralize the excess chlorine in a hot tub or pool water.
 However, putting chlorine back into the hot tub water when you want to sanitize will increase the cyanuric acid level.

 Adding vitamin C can quickly sanitize chlorine levels, so you can enjoy clean water when soaking in your hot tub.
 However, it won't be effective when you add a small volume; it needs to be added in large quantities.
 So, it makes more sense to use it as a second step after trying out any of the methods mentioned above.

 It's a very effective fix for high chlorine levels